-• Michael Baker International, Inc., Greenhouse Gas Assessment for The Brookside Project, City of Walnut, Michael Baker International, March 28, 2016 (included in its entirety as Appendix K).
+Michael Baker International, Inc., Greenhouse Gas Assessment for The Brookside Project, City of Walnut, Michael Baker International, March 28, 2016 (included in its entirety as Appendix M).

-This section discusses the Federal, State, and local greenhouse gas emissions plans, policies, and requirements applicable to the project site at the time the technical analysis was prepared.
+This section discusses the Federal, State, and local greenhouse gas emissions policies and requirements applicable to the project site.